Identity of Speakers

 Summary

-In January 2025, a group of professors and a student from the University of Alabama and the University of Alabama at Birmingham, along with the Alabama State Conference of the NAACP, filed a federal lawsuit challenging the law.
-The plaintiffs, supported by the ACLU of Alabama and the NAACP Legal Defense Fund, argued that the law violated the First Amendment by imposing viewpoint-based restrictions on classroom speech and discriminated against Black students by targeting race-conscious programs and student affinity spaces.
+On January 10, 2025, professors and a student from the University of Alabama and the University of Alabama at Birmingham, together with the Alabama State Conference of the NAACP, filed a federal lawsuit in the U.S. District Court for the Northern District of Alabama challenging Senate Bill 129.
+Represented by the NAACP Legal Defense Fund, the ACLU of Alabama, and private counsel, the plaintiffs alleged that the law imposed viewpoint based restrictions on academic speech in violation of the First Amendment and discriminated against Black students and faculty in violation of the Equal Protection Clause.
+The complaint asserted that the statute’s broad and indeterminate language chilled protected classroom expression and targeted programs and discussions addressing race, racism, and inequality.